 WWI Emerging Media Lab (2019-present)

-In 2010, WWI was accepted as a full member of CILECT (Centre International de Liaison des Ecoles de Cinéma et de Télévision) – a global association of film schools (out of the thousands of film schools in the world, there are only 170 members of CILECT).
+In 2010, WWI was accepted as a full member of CILECT (Centre International de Liaison des Ecoles de Cinema et de Television) – a global association of film schools.
 In 2018, Whistling Woods International hosted the CILECT World Congress of Film Schools, making it the first time India has ever hosted such a prestigious event.
-WWI has student & faculty exchanges planned with many of the best film schools & creative arts institutions in the world, including International student co-productions and study-abroad programmes.
+WWI has student & faculty exchanges with many of the best film schools & creative arts institutions in the world, including international student co-productions and study-abroad programs.

 WWI takes its Corporate Social Responsibility seriously.
-Whistling Woods has provided scholarships & free education to less-privileged students of approximately 1 mn $ over the past 15 years.
-On several occasions, WWI has offered its programmes absolutely free for several students from various NGOs.
+Whistling Woods has provided scholarships & free education to less-privileged students, with several students from various NGOs studying at Whistling Woods will a full fee waiver.

 ACHIEVEMENTS